 - Slice the passion fruits in half.

-- Use a small spoon to scoop the pulp from their skin and add it to a small pot and gently heat it to liquefy it a bit — this will make it much easier to strain.
+- Use a small spoon to scoop the pulp from their skin and add it to a small pot over low-medium heat.
+Gently heat it to liquefy it a bit — keep it over the heat for about 3 minutes.
+This will make it much easier to strain.

 NOTES